jspooner/alexa-santa-claus/README.md

 # alexa-santa-claus

+This skill gives Alexa a direct connection to Santa Clause.

+* Alexa ask Santa how many reindeer there are
+* Alexa ask Santa what color nose does Rudolphs have
+* Alexa ask Santa where he lives
+* Alexa ask Santa what he likes to eat
+* Alexa ask Santa what the elves are doing
+* Alexa ask Santa am I on the naught list

+## Alexa Certification Feedback

 Unfortuanlly this skill will not accepted but your kids can still ask Alexa "how many days unil christmas".

 ![Amazon Response](https://raw.githubusercontent.com/jspooner/alexa-santa-claus/master/response.png)